grosser/parallel_tests/Readme.md

 Even process runtimes
 -----------------

-Log test runtime to give each process the same test runtime.
+Log test runtime to give each process the same runtime.

 Add to your `spec/parallel_spec.opts` (or `spec/spec.opts`) :